Rigid Invariant Sliced Wasserstein via Independent Embeddings: Methodology

 \begin{theorem}[Pseudometric] For any $X, Y, Z \in \mathcal{P}_2(\mathbb{R}^d)$ and for any embedding procedure, the RISWIE distance is a pseudometric. \end{theorem}

-Symmetry and non-negativity follow directly from Eq.~\ref{Wp}.
-For the triangle inequality, we define an upper bound on RISWIE by composing the optimal axis matchings and applying the triangle inequality for $W_2$ with Minkowski’s inequality.

-Determining whether two sets of points differ by a rigid transformatio is computationally intractable (requiring a search over $n!$ point permutations in the worst case) \citep{Chaudhury2015}.
-As such, it is unreasonable to expect this property in a computable distance.
-However, one can show the rigid equivalence property in special cases, such as for Gaussian distributions, as a corollary of the next result, and leave a counterexample to the general property in the appendix.
+Deciding whether two point sets are identical up to a rigid transformation is computationally intractable in general, as it requires solving a combinatorial correspondence problem with factorial complexity in the worst case \citep{Chaudhury2015, ling2024generalizedorthogonalprocrustesproblem}.
+Consequently, one cannot reasonably expect a computable distance to satisfy identity of indiscernibles modulo rigid transformations, since doing so would amount to solving an NP-hard registration problem.
+Nevertheless, rigid equivalence can still be recovered in important special cases—such as Gaussian distributions—as a corollary of the next result.

 \begin{theorem}[RISWIE Distance for Gaussians under PCA Embeddings] Let $A \sim \mathcal{N}(\omega_A, \Sigma_A)$ and $B \sim \mathcal{N}(\omega_B, \Sigma_B)$ be Gaussian probability measures on $\mathbb{R}^d$ with finite second moments so that they admit eigendecompositions $\Sigma_A = U_A \Lambda_A U_A^\top$ and $\Sigma_B = U_B \Lambda_B U_B^\top$, where $\Lambda_A = \mathrm{diag}(\lambda_1^A, \ldots, \lambda_d^A)$ and $\Lambda_B = \mathrm{diag}(\lambda_1^B, \ldots, \lambda_d^B)$ with $\lambda_1^A > \cdots > \lambda_d^A \geq 0$ and $\lambda_1^B > \cdots > \lambda_d^B \geq 0$.
 Denote